Hillary-Robert/airbnb-clone-project/README.md

 ### Design Goals

-The UI/UX design of this project is guided by the following objectives:

-- Create an intuitive and frictionless booking flow
+- Make the booking process simple and smooth
-- Maintain visual consistency across all components and pages
+- Keep the design consistent across all pages
-- Ensure fast loading times and optimized performance
+- Make the website fast and easy to use
-- Prioritize mobile responsiveness for seamless cross-device experiences
-- Design with accessibility in mind to accommodate all users
+- Make sure it looks good on all screen sizes
+- Follow accessibility rules so everyone can use it

 ---

 ### Key Features to Implement

-- A responsive and clean navigation bar with search capability
+- A top navigation bar with search
-- Property listing cards with images, ratings, prices, and favorite functionality
+- Cards showing property images, price, and location
-- A property detail view with photo gallery, host details, amenities, and booking form
+- Detailed property page with a booking form
-- A simple and secure checkout process
+- Easy checkout process
-- Clear and accessible authentication flow (sign-up, login)
+- Login and sign-up pages
-- Consistent use of branding elements: colors, typography, and layout
+- Use of the same fonts, colors, and layout styles across the app
-- Error handling and user feedback (loading states, validation messages)
+- Show messages when loading, saving, or when errors happen

 ---